 Located just off the main Plaza de Armas of Iquitos is the Iron House of Iquitos.
-Widely considered the finest samples of Civil Architecture in Peru, the Iron House is one of the top visited sites in Iquitos.
+Widely considered the finest sample of Civil Architecture in Peru, the Iron House (Casa de Fierro) is one of the top visited sites in Iquitos.

 The building is square.
 A combination of arches and pillars, it is famous for being covered in sheets of iron, which mixes well with its bright red roof.
-A plaque is prominently posted on the side of the building for tourists to observe, and it now features a restaurant on the second floor, overlooking the plaza and main side-street of the Iquitos square.
+A plaque is prominently posted on the side of the building for tourists to observe, and it now features a restaurant on the second floor, overlooking the plaza and main side street of Iquitos square.

 So, we’re left with a mysterious iron building in the middle of the Amazon.
 Like so many things in Peru, the mystery adds to its appeal.

 Since Iquitos is so small, chances are that you will see the Iron House on your way somewhere.
 If you don’t see it, have a moto-taxi take you to the corner of Prospero and Putumayo.
 Take a glance, snap a photo if you so wish, and admire the famous Iron House, featuring a crisscrossed balcony design and a crisscrossed history.